iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 [Algorithm](https://github.com/KIRANKUMAR7296/Algorithms/blob/main/Code/09.Random%20Forest.ipynb)

+- Random sampling (Bootstrap Aggregation with replacement)
 - An ensemble learning method that uses multiple `decision trees` for both `regression` and `classification`
-- Ensemble learning algorithms combine the predictions of multiple models to produce a more accurate prediction.
+- Ensemble learning algorithms combine the predictions of multiple decision trees to produce a more accurate prediction.
 - Once the decision trees are trained, they are used to predict new data points.
 - Each decision tree is built using a random subset of the training data ( feature matrix )
 - Multiple `decision trees` ( weak learners ) are trained `parallel` and `individually` | `independently`